vv61Zhang/ECE143-Life-expectancy/README.md

 The main.ipynb file contains the main our project, which will show the work we have done.
 It will also be an example on how to use the classes we implemented.
 For the main function to work, it has to be in the same directory as the folder, "Files/"

 Specs to run the main:
-OS: Windows 10 was used to run the main.
+OS: Windows 10 Pro was used to run the main.

 Modules required: (latest versions)
 pip install pygal